Updated 16 April 2026

 14 days.
 No credit card.
-Full access to Commerce Advanced features.
+Full access to Advanced-level features.
 Here is exactly what to test during your trial, what you cannot do, and how to get extra time if you need it.

 What the Free Trial Includes

-During the trial you get access to the highest tier, including subscriptions, advanced discounts, real-time carrier shipping, and commerce analytics.
+During the trial you get access to the highest tier, including the lowest processing rates, subscription products, advanced commerce analytics, and unlimited video hosting.
 This lets you test every feature before deciding which plan you actually need.

 All templates and design tools

 Browse and test all 150+ templates.
 Switch between templates freely.
-Customize colors, fonts, spacing, and layouts.
+Customise colours, fonts, spacing, and layouts.
 Preview how your site looks on desktop, tablet, and mobile.

 Unlimited pages and blog posts